 Read the adaptation and view satellite images in a video of the presentation delivered by Dr. Elizabeth Stone at the symposium “Looting the Cradle of Civilization: The Loss of History in Iraq,” held at The Oriental Institute, University of Chicago, April 12, 2008.
 (Photo: Stony Brook University)(MORE ...)

 The report of the recent Iraq inspection which was the subject of the Arts Newspaper and Wall Street Journal articles has now appeared on the British Museum website.
 It makes instructive reading in the contexct of the sensationalist journalism, and resolves a couple of questions raised by the articles.

 I wonder whether it will be noticed by those in the portable antiquity collecting milieu who are now rhetorically asking whether the looting was a fiction?
 They seem to be basing their judgements on superficial news items culled from the Internet.
 In the past few days, despite the appearance of the full report of the mission, the number of Internet articles proclaiming that the “looting of sites never happened” or that “archaeologists misled the public” over this has proliferated quite noticeably.
-Obviously this is a far more attractive picture of events for some elements of the public than the brutal truth, that the degree of damage ...(MORE ...)
+Obviously this is a far more attractive picture of events for some elements of the public than the brutal truth, that the degree of damage has been unacceptably high. ...(MORE ...)

 World Archaeological Congress resolution — followup

 Leif Isaksen blogs expressing concern that “the World Archaeological Congress’s voice with regard to archaeological ethics in conflict situations has been undermined by those whose task it is to support it.”
 Isaksen adds more detail to the kerfuffle over what exactly was passed by whom at the WAC congress and whether this represents official WAC policy.
 WAC’s website clarifies as well: